logicly-au/pmhc-mds-spec/doc/validation-rules.rst

          * :ref:`dfn-date_referred_to_other_service_at_intake_conclusion` and
          * :ref:`dfn-referred_to_organisation_path`

+  #.
+On :ref:`dfn-organisation_type_referred_to_at_intake_conclusion` the value '42: AMHC' must only be used on existing records.
+It is not allowed on new records.
+  #.
+On :ref:`dfn-organisation_type_referred_to_at_intake_conclusion` the value '44: HeadtoHelp / HeadtoHealth' must only be used on existing records.
+It is not allowed on new records.

 .. _iar-dst-current-validations:

 IAR-DST
 ~~~~~~~

-  1. Refer to :ref:`key-current-validations` for Measure Key validations
+  #.
+Refer to :ref:`key-current-validations` for Measure Key validations
-  2. :ref:`dfn-intake_key` must be an existing Intake within the PMHC MDS
+  #. :ref:`dfn-intake_key` must be an existing Intake within the PMHC MDS
-  3. Both all 8 domains and the level of care must be provided
+  #.
+Both all 8 domains and the level of care must be provided
-  4. The :ref:`dfn-iar_dst_recommended_level_of_care` must be consistent with the 8 domain scores provided
+  #.
+The :ref:`dfn-iar_dst_recommended_level_of_care` must be consistent with the 8 domain scores provided

 .. _intake-episode-current-validations: